sh4rkman/sharkman-games-configs/readme.md

  3.  **Edit autoexec.cfg with your own preference**

 	 I use `unbind all` ***then*** re-bind every keys i use in my autoexec.
 This way i make sure that nothing will move.
 You ***have*** to replace my keys with yours in the autoexec, otherwise changes will be lost the next time you launch CSGO.

-Or erase all my binds (you lazy fucks, they are great).
+	Or You can erase all my binds (you lazy fucks, they are great).

 	 ![binds](http://i.imgur.com/C5t4uRX.png?2)